Riouken/cTab/README.md

 * Added ability to remove marker closest to curser by `CTRL` + `RMB` (right mouse button)
 * Players sitting in the back of the trucks (HMTT and Tempest by default) now no longer have access to the vehicle based FBCB2
 * Workaround for left-door gunner having access to the TAD instead of the co-pilot in Konyo's Boeing/SOAR MH-47E
+* Tablet is now restored to last mode of operation operation (BFT,UAV,...) on open
+* Added switch (F6) to toggle map on Tablet between satellite and topographical modes
+* Added switch (OSB20) to toggle map on TAD between satellite, topographical and black modes
+* Greatly enhanced user placed map markers to properly scale when zooming the map (including the directional arrow and group size denominators) as well as making sure the directional arrow does not interfere with the time-stamps
+* Added an "Exit" menu entry to the map double-click dialog (the one you place map markers with)

 ### 2.0.1 ###
 * Fixed "_chk_all_items" script error that could appear during Zeus (and probably other) missions